 We discovered this relation by starting at e and then traveling a sequence of arrows to get to the vertex in the lower right corner.
-However, notice that following a blue and then two red arrows is always the same as following a red arrow and then a blue arrow regardless of which vertex we start at.
-That is, the local relation $r^2s = sr$ starting at e holds globally across the entire Cayley diagram.
+However, notice that following a purple and then two orange arrows is always the same as following a orange arrow and then a purple arrow regardless of which vertex we start at.
+That is, the local relation $r^2s = sr$ holds globally across the entire Cayley diagram.